clement-deltel/dotfiles/README.md

 Here is the list of containerized tools that I use:

-- [Faster Whisper](https://github.com/SYSTRAN/faster-whisper): faster whisper transcription with ctranslate2.
-I use more specifically the image provided by linuxserver for which the source code is available [here](https://github.com/linuxserver/docker-faster-whisper).
+- [Faster Whisper](https://github.com/SYSTRAN/faster-whisper) - faster whisper transcription with ctranslate2.
+I use more specifically the [image](https://github.com/linuxserver/docker-faster-whisper) provided by linuxserver.

 ## 3. Microsoft Windows